What is flu?

 - Frontline health and social care staff.

-It’s also worth continuing with the various hygiene measures we’ve all become so used to over the past 18 months.
-This will help to reduce your risk of picking up, or passing on, any respiratory virus - including flu and COVID-19.
+Various hygiene measures can help to reduce your risk of picking up, or passing on, any respiratory virus.
 They include the following.

 - Washing your hands or using hand sanitiser often.
 This is particularly important if you’ve come into contact with surfaces touched by many others (such as door handles or light switches).